NetApp/harvest/docs/prepare-cdot-clusters.md

 ## Install Client Certificates on Cluster

 Login to your cluster with admin credentials and install the client certificate.
+Copy from `cert/$(hostname).pem`

 ```
 ssh admin@IP